Teenagers Have Always Had Messy Rooms

-If you're the parent of a teenager, now or in the past, then most likely you've had numerous fights or at least given an exasperated lecture to try to get your son or daughter to clean his or her room.
-Maybe you continue the effort constantly or occasionally, or maybe you've given up arguing and content yourself with a loud sigh or dirty look every time you pass your teenager's room.
+If you're the parent of a teenager, you've most likely had numerous fights and delivered exasperated lectures trying to get your kid to clean their room.
+Maybe you continue to try, or maybe you've given up arguing and now content yourself with a loud sigh or dirty look every time you pass your teenager's room.

 Even though I'm no longer a teenager, I will use the communal "we" to describe the actions and thoughts of myself and my almost-peers.
 Because, even though I've passed into my twenties, I still don't clean my room, and I don't do it for the same reasons I haven't for the past ten years or so.

-Or, if we can manage to fit everything into our rooms, often we don't manage to find a place to put our belongings that's not the floor or the desk.
-We don't have enough organizational tools for all of the stuff that we accumulate.
-So, perhaps I do have a tip for clutter-crazy parents: Buy your daughter some more storage units.
-A chest of drawers, a book shelf, even an extra crate or endtable.
-If our stuff has a designated home, the stuff is less likely to end up in a pile on the headboard of the bed.
+So perhaps I do have a tip for clutter-crazy parents: Buy your daughter some more storage units!
+A chest of drawers, a bookshelf, even an extra crate or end table.
+If our stuff has a designated home, the stuff is less likely to end up in a pile on floor.

-Part of the excuse for our stuff often having no home is that really, a teenage girl's room is the only place in the house that is truly hers to put stuff in.
+Part of the reason why the stuff has no home is that really, a teenage girl's room is the only place in the house that is truly hers.
 Which brings us to the next reason. . .

 When we live in our parents' house, there isn't much that truly belongs to us.
 Parents often use this fact to their advantage: "As long as you live in my house, you follow my rules!"
 "When YOU pay the mortgage, YOU can do whatever YOU want!"